-3. Click Open.

-- To use OLAP Model standard user interface to create a new OLAP model: - 1.
-Select - 2.
+- 3. Click Open. - ► To edit an OLAP model: - 1.
+In the Welcome dialog box, select the Existing or Recent tab. - 2.
+Select the OLAP model name.
+For more information about the OLAP model, look in the Details group box. - 3.
 If you want to place write-lock privileges on the OLAP model, select Exclusive Access.